General Breeding Information |

 |

-Before actually breeding
+Before actually breeding lizards, special care

-lizards, special care needs to be taken for both
+needs to be taken for both the male and the female.

-the male and the female.
-Some species will mate under
+Some species will mate under most circumstances, but

-to their environment.
-Shortening the daylight in the
+Shortening the daylight in the summer months, and lengthening

-months is a start.
-This simulates natural environment
+the daylight in the winter months is a start.
+This simulates

-weather patterns.
-If these conditions are not met, debilitation
+natural environment weather patterns.
+If these conditions

 can occur, especially in females.
 Make sure you research